ihmeuw/pseudopeople/docs/source/noise/row_noise.rst

 Sometimes people don't respond to a census or survey questionnaire and are unable to be reached by other means such as telephone or personal visit.
-For the Decennial Census and household surveys (ACS and CPS), people are found to respond at different rates depending on demographics (e.g., age, sex, race/ethnicity) and mode of contact (e.g., mail/online, telephone, personal visit).
+For the Decennial Census and household surveys (ACS and CPS), people are found to respond at different rates depending on demographics such as age, sex, and race or ethnicity.

+We assumed nonresponse in the Decennial Census was equal to the *net* undercount for the relevant demographic group, ignoring duplication [Census_PES]_.
+We assumed nonresponse in the ACS was the same as in the Decennial Census, since these are conducted similarly.
+We assumed that CPS had the same nonresponse pattern as the Decennial Census, but with a constant 27.6% added to the nonresponse rates, since that was the nonresponse rate for CPS in July 2022. [cite BLS]

 To simulate nonresponse bias in the Decennial Census and household surveys, the user can choose an overall rate of nonresponse, and pseudopeople will scale the nonresponse rates for different demographic subgroups to approximate the overall target.
 The data sources used to inform differential nonresponse